Bill targets people importing animals with wasting disease

 LANSING, Mich.
-(AP/WLNS) – The House has passed a bill that would increase penalties for bringing animal carcasses with chronic wasting disease into Michigan.
+(AP) – The House has passed a bill that would increase penalties for bringing animal carcasses with chronic wasting disease into Michigan.

 The crime would be a misdemeanor with fines from $500 to $2,000 and a possible 90-day jail sentence.
 It would be illegal to import infected deer, elk, moose or other animals.